On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Laminar boundary layers with non-zero freestream pressure gradient

 and $\psi(x,y)$ is the stream function.
 For $m > 0$, there is a favorable pressure gradient accelerating the freestream velocity.
 On the other hand, $m < 0$ corresponds to an adverse pressure gradient that decelerates the freestream velocity.
 The case of $m = 0$ corresponds to the zero pressure gradient case, \citep{Blasius1907}, which is used to choose the comparison length scale $\ell$ via Eq. \eqref{ell-choice}.
 Falkner-Skan boundary layers grow self-similarly with a thickness proportional to $x^{(1-m)/2}$.
 At $m = 1$, the physical growth of the boundary layer thickness is arrested.
 At $m \approx -0.09$, the adverse pressure gradient causes flow reversal near the wall and the boundary layer separates.

 Figure \ref{fig:Falkner-Skan} illustrates how the terms in the AMI equation are sensitive to the choice of $\ell$.
 In this context, the choice of $\ell$ determines that the skin friction of a Falkner-Skan boundary layer is analyzed in comparison to a Blasius boundary layer at the same $Re_\ell$.
-The mean velocity profiles at the same $Re_x$ shown in fig. \ref{fig:Falkner-Skan}(a) exhibit large variations, corresponding to the choice of $\ell \sim \sqrt{x}$.
-Comparatively, Figs. \ref{fig:Falkner-Skan}(c,e) show that the mean velocity profile exhibits less variation for favorable and adverse pressure gradients when compared at the same $Re_{\delta^*}$ and $Re_\theta$, respectively.
+The velocity profiles at the same $Re_x$ shown in fig. \ref{fig:Falkner-Skan}(a) exhibit large variations, corresponding to the choice of $\ell \sim \sqrt{x}$.
+Comparatively, Figs. \ref{fig:Falkner-Skan}(c,e) show that the velocity profile exhibits less variation for favorable and adverse pressure gradients when compared at the same $Re_{\delta^*}$ and $Re_\theta$, respectively.
 This makes sense because two different boundary layers at the same $Re_x$ could have very different thicknesses due to their upstream development history.

 Next, figures \ref{fig:Falkner-Skan}(b,d,f) show the relative contribution of each term in the AMI equation to increasing or decreasing the skin friction when normalized by the Blasius skin friction, for each of the choices of $\ell$, as a function of the pressure gradient, $m$.
 When normalized this way, the contribution due to wall-normal flux of streamwise momentum deficit does not depend on the choice of $\ell$.
 For adverse pressure gradients, Figure \ref{fig:Falkner-Skan}(b) shows that the negative contribution decreasing $C_f$ compared to a Blasius boundary layer at the same $Re_x$ ($\ell \sim \sqrt{x}$) comes from the boundary layer's enhanced streamwise growth rate, an intuitive result in light of Figure \ref{fig:Falkner-Skan}(a).

-When compared to a Blasius boundary layer at the same $Re_{\delta^*}$ or $Re_\theta$, Figures \ref{fig:Falkner-Skan}(d,f), respectively, differences in the streamwise growth rates are less of a factor, and it is the direct torque of the adverse freestream pressure gradient that is most responsible for decreasing the skin friction.
+On the other hand, Figure \ref{fig:Falkner-Skan}(d) shows that the analysis at fixed $Re_{\delta^*}$ indicates that the decrease in skin friction is more attributable to the torque of the pressure gradient directly acting on the boundary layer.
+The case of fixed $Re_\theta$ in Figure \ref{fig:Falkner-Skan}(f) is somewhat intermediate to those two cases; the torque of the freestream pressure gradient is non-negligible but smaller than the effect of the streamwise growth of the angular momentum thickness.

 On the other hand, for favorable pressure gradients, the boundary layer growth rate slows in general, and there is no substantial change in the magnitude of the contribution of the streamwise growth term for the three choices of $\ell$.
 Instead, it is the torque of the favorable pressure gradient accelerating the flow that accounts for most of the skin friction enhancement.
 Note that the net increase in Falker-Skan skin friction coefficient is largest when comparing with the Blasius skin friction at the same $Re_x$, which is readily apparent from Figures \ref{fig:Falkner-Skan}(a,c,e).